 In 2002 it was rescued from collapse by the Nye Family Association, who was able to acquire it in 2009.
 It was opened as a museum featuring water mill exhibits in 2019.

 Admission & Hours

-Your admission is good for access to the entire property for the whole day.
-Access to the grounds is free of charge year round.
+Your admission is good for access to all museum exhibits, including the mill museum, special exhibits, and the 1678 Nye House.
+Access to the grounds is free of charge year-round.
 Donations are always welcome.